Mike Edem: Saskatchewan Roughriders

-On May 11, 2017 the Lions traded Edem and a conditional selection in the 2018 CFL Draft to the Saskatchewan Roughriders for a conditional selection in 2018.
+On May 11, 2017 the Lions traded Edem and a conditional selection in the 2018 CFL draft to the Saskatchewan Roughriders for a conditional selection in 2018.
 After only contributing in a back-up and special teams role in 2017, Mike Edem had a breakout year with the Roughriders in 2018, contributing with a career high 61 defensive tackles, 10 special teams tackles, and two interceptions.
 On January 31, 2019 Edem and the Roughriders agreed to a two-year contract extension.
 He re-signed to a one-year contract extension with the team on December 16, 2020.
 Edem started the first five games of the 2021 season at safety for the Riders, contributing with 11 defensive tackles and one forced fumble.
 He suffered a broken wrist in the Banjo Bowl match against the Blue Bombers.
-In late October it was announced that he would miss the remainder of the season.
+In late October it was announced that he would miss the remainder of the 2021 season.
+He became a free agent after the 2022 season.